jddixon/fusegen/README.md

 	  -V MYVERSION, --myVersion MYVERSION
 	                        version in X.Y.Z format

+This is the command line at the time of writing; when you unpack fusegen you should type `fuseGen -h` to see the current set of supported arguments.

 ### Typical FuseGen Command Line: genEm

+When fusegen is unpacked, the distribution directory contains a file `genEm`.
+As it stands this creates the `xxxfs` file system.
+That is, it writes a number of files to a subdirectory of your development directory.

 	cd ~/dev/py/fusegen
 	./fuseGen -fIvP xxxfs

+In this case, the package name is **xxxfs** (because the follows the **-P**), and that will be the name of the development directory.
+If the directory already exists, it is overwritten (**-f**).
+Instrumentation code will be generated (**-I**)

 ### File System Created

+`genEm` creates a number of files and directories.
+What you see below is a snapshot taken shortly after initialization (in fact, after running the **build** command but without the object files and executables generated my `make`).

 	/home/jdd/dev/c/xxxfs
 	├── aclocal.m4